benjamin-chavez/audioarchive/README.md

     <!-- //- Restructure Product table and convert Enums to other type -->
     - Add published/draft logic to products table
     - convert the `/api/app-users/register` route to a webhook route.
 Something like `/api/webhooks/auth0/register`.
+    - Look into dbdocs.io and/or SchemaSpy for adding database schema documentation
+    - Potentially create new `database/functions` and `database/triggers` folders that are treated similar to the `database/migrations` folder

  - Cart:
     <!-- //- Set up logic to store cart in local storage/context if not logged in -->